mlaass/godot-cpp-wfc-solver/README.md

 A C++ GDExtension implementing a Wave Function Collapse (WFC) solver for Godot 4.4+.

+## About

+This is a separate repository that implements the solver for [godot-constraint-solving](https://github.com/AlexeyBond/godot-constraint-solving), which we have integrated in a fork of the original here: [https://github.com/mlaass/godot-constraint-solving](https://github.com/mlaass/godot-constraint-solving).

 ## Prerequisites

 - [godot-cpp](https://github.com/godotengine/godot-cpp) built and available at `../godot-cpp`